 Tower defense is a subgenre of real-time strategy video games.
 Read the full article at the Wikipedia.

-Playing is free but for small amounts of money improvements and/or upgrades can be bought.
+For small amounts of money improvements and/or upgrades can be bought.

 Pay once to play this game.